-In the same way, some companies [Fon] develop and sell Wi-Fi routers with a dual access: a Wi-Fi network for the user, and a shared one.
-A user community is created, and people can join the network in different ways: they can buy a router, so they share their connection and in turn they get access to all the routers associated to the community.
-Some users can even get some revenue every time another user connects to their Wi-Fi spot.
-Other users can just buy some passes in order to use the network.
-Some telecommunications operators can collaborate with the community, including in their routers the possibility of creating these two networks.
+In the same way, some companies [Fon] develop and sell Wi-Fi routers with dual access: a Wi-Fi network for the user, and a shared one.
+A user community is created, and people can join the network in different ways: they can buy a router, so they share their connection and in turn they get access to all the routers associated with the community.
+Some users can even get some revenue every time another user connects to their Wi-Fi access point.
+Users that are not part of the community can buy passes in order to use the network.
+In some cases traditional telecommunications operators collaborate with these communities, by including the functionality required to create the two access networks in their routers.